microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/hardwareoathauthenticationmethod.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Exposes the hardware OATH method on the user object.
+The method must first be defined by the [hardwareOathTokenAuthenticationMethodDevice](../resources/hardwareoathtokenauthenticationmethoddevice.md) policy for it to be managed on the user object.

 Inherits from [authenticationMethod](../resources/authenticationmethod.md).